swissictedu/ipa-toolkit-platform/README.md

 ### Release a new version

-1. Create a new release via Github, so the CI/CD pipeline is triggered.
+1. Merge the release pull request and wait for completion of the pipeline.

 ### Upgrade application system